 Some Factors to Consider

 Starting out, there are some big, wide facts that may influence the goals you set personally, and in consultation with your trainer.
 Perhaps the first is that obesity is rising to epidemic proportions in the prosperous world.
 About 40% of Americans are obese, including nearly 20% of children.
 And as you probably know, it is related directly to a couple of the top-five things that can shorten a person’s life.

 Exercise is one of the solutions for that, and, as a result, fat-burning plays a role in most people’s goals.
 How we get there can be personally and expertly aimed, yet, in most cases, it involves exercises that not only burn fat, but also help the heart and lungs do their jobs.
 That’s the famous “cardio” and the benefits of doing it are many.

 Often, people aren’t aware initially of the good that resistance exercise – muscle building – can play.
 Increasing muscle mass and tone actually dials up the metabolism significantly, so that you’re burning more calories, even at rest.
 It’s like interest – making money in your sleep.
 And speaking of sleep, regular exercise and weight loss often improves a person’s quality and duration of sleep, too.

+If you need more personal advice and a program tailored just for you, then we can help.
 We like to say that our accomplished team of personal trainers are as invested in your success as you are at Eclipse 1-on-1.
 We see it every day, and it makes us different.
 It is an advantage that’s especially important to put on your side when you’re beginning a fitness program, and we can help you make it a way of life you enjoy.
-Let’s get acquainted.